coorise/swyger-js-client/README.md

 # Swyger Client JS

 ## Get Started
+Swyger Client is used for Swyger Server as consumer Rest API.
+Visit the master branch: https://github.com/coorise/swyger-js-client.git

 Download  the library from ``dist/`` then create a config variable for your remote/local server
 ```